alinex/bash-lib/README.md

 The modules are as far as possible:

-- error handling
+- optimized error handling
 - unit tested (using bats)
 - integration tested in different OS using docker
-- CI tested on different OS, too
+- CI tested on some OS
 - and analyzed by the shellcheck static analysis and linting

 Documentation of externally usable variables and functions is completely done inline and exported as [markdown documentation](./doc/README.md).

-Management of bugs and issues will be done using [GitLab Issues](https://gitlab.com/alinex/bash-lib/-/issues) and also we use the milestones here.
-But also instant bug fixing of parts we find by ourself will be done directly in git without any message there.
+Management of bugs and issues will be done using [GitLab Issues](https://gitlab.com/alinex/bash-lib/-/issues) and we also use the milestones here.
+Self found bugs will be fixed mostly instant without any issue and commited to the repository.

 ### Error handling